Labelled well-quasi-order for permutation classes: Sums and Skew Sums

 We record this fact below.

-\begin{proposition} If the classes $\C$ and $\D$ are both wqo (resp., lwqo), then $\C\oplus\D$ and $\C\ominus\D$ are also wqo (resp., lwqo). \end{proposition}
+\begin{proposition} If the classes~$\C$ and $\D$ are both wqo (resp., lwqo), then~$\C\oplus\D$ and~$\C\ominus\D$ are also wqo (resp., lwqo). \end{proposition}

-The class $\C$ is said to be \emph{sum closed} if $\C\oplus\C\subseteq\C$.
-We further define the \emph{sum closure} of $\C$, denoted by $\bigoplus \C$, to be the smallest (in terms of set containment) sum closed permutation class containing $\C$.
+The class~$\C$ is \emph{sum closed} if~$\C\oplus\C\subseteq\C$.
+Given any class~$\C$, its \emph{sum closure}, denoted by~$\bigoplus \C$, is defined to be the smallest (in terms of set containment) sum closed permutation class containing~$\C$.
 Equivalently,

-We define the \emph{skew closure} of $\C$ analogously.
-For enumerative purposes, it is important to observe that every permutation $\pi\in\bigoplus\C$ can be expressed uniquely as a sum of sum indecomposable permutations (resp., a skew sum of skew indecomposable permutations).
-However, for the purposes of establishing wqo and lwqo, we do not need such control over the structure of members of $\bigoplus\C$.
-The wqo version of our next result was first observed by Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Theorem 2.5]{atkinson:partially-well-:}}.
+We define the terms \emph{skew closed} and \emph{skew closure} analogously.
+For enumeration, it is important to observe that every permutation $\pi\in\bigoplus\C$ can be expressed uniquely as a sum of sum indecomposable permutations (resp., a skew sum of skew indecomposable permutations).
+However, wqo and lwqo arguments do not require such fine control over the structure of these classes.
+The wqo content of the following result was first observed by Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Theorem 2.5]{atkinson:partially-well-:}}.

-\begin{theorem} If the class $\C$ is wqo (resp., lwqo), then its sum closure $\bigoplus\C$ and its skew closure $\bigominus\C$ are also wqo (resp., lwqo). \end{theorem} \begin{proof} The skew versions of the theorem follow by symmetry from the sum versions, so we consider only the latter.
-First we tackle the wqo version of the result.
-Suppose that $\C$ is wqo.
-Higman's lemma shows that $\C^\ast$ is wqo under the generalised subword order.
-It follows by inspection that the mapping $\Phi\st \C^\ast\to\bigoplus\C$ defined by
+\begin{theorem} If the class~$\C$ is wqo (resp., lwqo), then its sum closure $\bigoplus\C$ and skew closure~$\bigominus\C$ are also wqo (resp., lwqo). \end{theorem} \begin{proof} The skew versions of the result follow by symmetry from the sum versions, so we consider only the latter.
+First suppose that~$\C$ is wqo.
+Higman's lemma shows that~$\C^\ast$ is wqo under the generalised subword order.
+It follows by inspection that the mapping $\Phi : \C^\ast\to\bigoplus\C$ defined by